An abstract representation of file and directory pathnames.

 the default separator character.
 The default name-separator

-character is defined by the system property file.separator
+character is defined by the system property file.separator, and

 When a pathname string is converted into an abstract pathname, the names